matmoi/gopro-stream/README.md

 # gopro-stream

+gopro-stream provides a library to capture a stream from a GoPro Hero's camera.

+## Example 1 - dump stream to file
+Check `./examples/gopro2file.js`.
+The program simply use goprostream to retrieve fMP4 segments and dump them in a `.mp4` file.

+## Example 2 - livestream
-gopro-stream allows you to live stream your GoPro Hero
+gopro-stream allows you to live stream your GoPro Hero.

 ![Alt text](doc/architecture.png?raw=true "Overview")